korut94/VCGLibForParaview/README.md

-The main goal is bringing the VGC functionalities inside Paraview but also provide a set of utilities to make really confortable moving between the VCG world and the VTK one and viceversa.
+The main goal is bringing the VGC functionalities inside Paraview but also provide a set of utilities to make really confortable moving between the VCG world and the VTK one or viceversa.

 ## Installation
 Once downlaod the source code, go into the directory